sugandhpasricha/springboot-1/README.md

 # springboot-1
-A test springboot app for demo/experiment purpose
+A test springboot app for demo/experiment purpose.